 - DePaul Prep hooded sweatshirts are allowed only on Spirit Wear Fridays.
-No other brands of hooded sweatshirts are allowed. - All club and athletic team apparel purchased through DePaul Prep Team Shops is allowed. - DePaul Prep athletic team jerseys may only be worn on Spirit Wear Fridays - DePaul Prep apparel from the Spirit Shop is allowed - Uniform bottoms and shoes must be worn - School I.D.s must be worn; uniform shirts must be tucked in
+No other brands of hooded sweatshirts are allowed at any time. - All club and athletic team apparel purchased through DePaul Prep Team Shops is allowed. - DePaul Prep athletic team jerseys may only be worn on Spirit Wear Fridays - DePaul Prep apparel from the Spirit Shop is allowed - Uniform bottoms and shoes must be worn - School I.D.s must be worn; uniform shirts must be tucked in

-The following are Unacceptable Dress and Prohibited from being worn in school:
+Unacceptable Dress and Prohibited from being worn in school:

 - Piercings (nose and lip rings)

 - Hats

-- Headgear including headphones, headsets, earphones or earbuds (except for study hall)
+- Headgear including headphones, headsets, earphones or earbuds

 - Sunglasses

 - Visible Tattoos

 - Visible chains, medals, medallions